wizardyhnr/vaultwarden-backup/README.md

 If not familiar with above concepts and have no idea of how to manage/backup sec keys, please don't use this repo as your data is not recoverable if you forget your sec key!

+For large size backup and concern about bit rot due to crapy network, par2 can be used to create recovery records.
+Not implemented though since my backup is very small.

 Below is copy of Lin's README with some modifications to fit this repo.

 ## Overview